serverlessresearch/srk/docs/source/Examples/lambci.rst

 SRK with LambCI allows you to add custom libraries to the runtime.
 The configuration procedure parallels that of AWS Lambda, which users `layers <https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html>`_.
+Note that this example assumes that the Python version on your system is compatible with the one in the Lambda Docker image.

 In this example we will create a runtime that includes Python's popular `Requests <https://requests.readthedocs.io/en/master/>`_.
 Use the commands below to install the layer: